usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 #### &lt;profile> Profile

-In reference to a catalog (or other authority such as profile or framework), a selection and configuration of controls, maintained separately
+In reference to a catalog (or other resource such as profile or framework), a selection and configuration of controls, maintained separately

-#### &lt;invoke> Authority invocation
+#### &lt;import> Import resource

-For invocation of controls and subcontrols from a catalog or other authority
+Designating a catalog, profile or other resource for controls

 #### &lt;include> Include controls

-The element's contents indicate which controls and subcontrols to include from the authority (source catalog)
+Which controls and subcontrols to include from the resource (source catalog) being imported

 To be schema-valid, this element must contain either (but not both) a single all element, or a sequence of call elements.